mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

    echo "✅ Thing group created for fleet organization"
    ```

    The thing group now serves as a container for organizing devices and enables targeted job deployment to specific device cohorts.
-This hierarchical organization simplifies fleet management and supports sophisticated deployment strategies.
+This hierarchical organization simplifies fleet management and supports sophisticated deployment strategies such as canary rollouts.

 3. **Register IoT Devices in the Fleet**:

    Device registration creates digital twins in AWS IoT Device Registry, establishing the identity and metadata foundation for each device.
-This process enables secure authentication, authorization, and fleet management operations across your entire device population.
+This process enables secure authentication, authorization, and fleet management operations across your entire device population using X.509 certificates.

    ```bash
    # Register multiple IoT devices